IzzyCraze365/sdb-mar-2023-unit-1/terminal/git-notes.md

 ## Create an Initial Repository

-Use the command in the terminal `git init` YOU MUST BE IN THE DIRECTORY YOU ARE WANTING TO TRACK
+Use the command in the terminal `git init` YOU MUST BE IN THE DIRECTORY YOU ARE WANTING TO TRACK (You will only need to perform this once.
+Never for existing Repositories.)

 - In VS Code you can right click the folder you want to start tracking and choose `Open in Intergrated Terminal`